Robbie Grossman Player Props: Rangers vs. White Sox

 Robbie Grossman At The Plate

-- Grossman has 13 doubles, a triple, seven home runs and 30 walks while hitting .225.
+- Grossman is hitting .225 with 13 doubles, a triple, seven home runs and 30 walks.

-- Grossman has reached base via a hit in 42 games this season (of 74 played), and had multiple hits in 11 of those games.
+- Grossman has picked up a hit in 42 of 74 games this season, with multiple hits 11 times.

-- He has hit a home run in seven games this season (9.5%), homering in 2.4% of his trips to the dish.
+- Looking at the 74 games he has played this year, he's hit a long ball in seven of them (9.5%), and in 2.4% of his trips to the plate.

-- He has scored in 30 games this year, with multiple runs eight times.
+- He has scored in 40.5% of his games this year, with more than one run scored in 10.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.